 CRA gives time for the business audit but not so extended.
 The time is provided by the CRA officials to arrange the documents which are required by them.

 The officials do CRA Personal Tax Audit for a person whose source of earning is other than running a business.
 Sometimes serviceman shows duplicate documents or investment papers to avoid taxes.
 Personal tax is not done on a large scale; mostly it is conducted in the CRA offices where the person is asked to visit and submit the required documentation.

 How does the CRA conduct business audits?

-We discussed above that the major part of the CRA audit is conducted for the business entity and most of them are a small and medium-sized business.
-The process of the review is not the same for all the company; it might differ from the location or the audit requirement.
+We discussed above that the major part of the CRA audit is conducted for the business entity and most of them are small and medium-sized businesses.
+The process of the review is not the same for all the companies; it might differ from the location or the audit requirement.

 Onsite audit means the location of the inspection will be the company location of the person.
 The audit officials will send the letter mentioning the date when they will visit the office of the person.
 Sometimes an onsite audit can also be a surprise.

 The other reason to conduct an on-site audit is the detailed investigation of the company.
 Sometimes, many issues are found in the tax filing and tax return according to the Canadian tax obligations, so the officials have to check all the documents of the company.